 The Project Area is within the floodplain of the Puyallup River.
-The near surface material has been deposited by moderate energy flood activity.
+The near-surface material has been deposited by moderate energy flood activity.
 This deposition has not preserved any secure contexts within the stratigraphy with an elevated probability of containing cultural resources.
-The near surface soils have been heavily disturbed by a combination of grading for existing and historic period infrastructure and plowing for agricultural use.
+The near-surface soils have been heavily disturbed by a combination of grading for existing and historic period infrastructure and plowing for agricultural use.
 No artifacts were noted during the pedestrian survey of the agricultural fields, which have excellent surface visibility.
-The near surface deposits would most likely contain material evidence of late Holocene precontact and the 19th or early 20th century.
-This pervasive disturbance significantly decreases the likelihood of encountering cultural resources within the Project Area.
+The near-surface deposits would most likely contain material evidence of late Holocene precontact and the 19th or early 20th century.
+This pervasive disturbance significantly decreases the likelihood of encountering intact cultural resources within the Project Area.
+However, the pervasive past and current plowing, and excellent surface visibility would make the presence of archaeological materials, if they had been present, more apparent.
+No potential indictors of disturbed archaeological contexts, such as fragmentary glass, ceramics, metal, fire-modified rock, sparse shell, or greasy organic soil, were noted during the survey.

-The uniform landscape of the Project Area does not contain discrete landforms and presents as a level field (Figure 11).
-While the southern agricultural fields are in close proximity to the northern bank of the Puyallup River, and as a result are more likely used for habitation or resource gathering by Indigenous people, this area has experienced high to moderate energy flooding.
+The uniform landscape of the Project Area does not contain discrete landforms and presents as a level field (Figure 19).
+While the southern agricultural fields are in close proximity to the northern bank of the Puyallup River, and as a result were more likely used for habitation or resource gathering by Indigenous people, this area has experienced high to moderate energy flooding.
 The presence of deep levee sand deposits here is consistent with the mapped soil transition to Puyallup series soils (NRCS 2012).
 These moderate energy flood events are more likely to erode artifacts and features than to bury and preserve them.

-Figure 11 Overview of typical conditions within the Project Area from Probe #9, view to the west
+Figure 19 Overview of typical conditions within the Project Area from Probe #9, view to the west